Here is how we put together an Onward theme family movie night for our kids with themed outfits, activities, Onward inspired food, and more!

 It is VERY easy to make a movie just a little more special and memorable!

-When I found out that Onward is now on Disney + I decided NOT to tell the kids.
+When I found out that the movie Onward is now on Disney+ I decided NOT to tell the kids.

 We kicked off our Spring Break week this week and I thought that an Onward movie night would be the perfect way to get things started in a fun way!